WICG/view-transitions/developer-guide.md

 The default animation animates the `width` and `height` of the `::page-transition-container`, which is generally frowned upon in web performance circles, as it runs layout per frame.
 However, for page transitions, we plan to optimize it so it isn't an issue (it isn't optimized yet).

-To benefit of this, is `object-fit` and `object-position` become really useful.
+The benefit of this, is `object-fit` and `object-position` become really useful.

 Let's say you're animating a 4:3 thumbnail of an image to a 16:9 full version: